Schumer: Interference with Mueller probe would spark 'constitutional crisis'

 At an earlier press conference in the Capitol before news of Sessions' departure broke, House Minority Leader Nancy Pelosi, D-Calif., spoke carefully about Democratic investigative plans, saying they had a duty to “honor our oversight responsibilities.”

-Pelosi did not directly answer questions on whether a Democratic House would pursue President Trump’s tax returns, saying only that any investigations would be handled deliberately.
+Pelosi, poised to become speaker in January, did not directly answer questions on whether a Democratic House would pursue Trump’s tax returns, saying only that any investigations would be handled deliberately.